pluiez/Lunas/README.md

 3. Extend the reader.

-   - You can refer to the implementation of `TextReader` to customize your own data reader.
+   - You can refer to the implementation of `Text` reader to customize your own data reader.

 ## Conclusions